-EGproject plant,y MWh/year Net quantity of electricity generated in the project plant during the year y.
-On-site measurements.
-As the plant will be built in three different stages, the power generation will be different for each year of the crediting period, according to the installed capacity.
-The value of data applied for the purpose of calculating expected emission reductions in section B.5 are detailed in section B.6.3.
-This parameter will be continuously measured through electronic meters, according to standards and monitoring patterns of the CCEE.
-The consistency of metered net electricity generation will be cross-checked with receipts from electricity sales (if available, since there will be sale receipts only for the power exported to the grid, not for the whole power generation of the plant).
-Data will be archived in detabase.
-Data will be kept for the later of two Data will be archived in database.
-Data will be kept for the later of, two years after the end of the crediting period or the last issuance of CERs for the project activity.
+Data / Parameter: EGproject plant,y Data unit: MWh/year Description: Net quantity of electricity generated in the project plant during the year y.
+Source of data to be used: On-site measurements.
+Value of data applied for As the plant will be built in three different stages, the power generation will the purpose of calculating be different for each year of the crediting period. expected emission reductions in section B.5 The value of data applied for the purpose of calculating expected emission reductions in section B.5 are detailed in section B.6.3.
+Description of This parameter will be continuously measured through electronic meters, measurement methods and according to standards and monitoring patterns of the CCEE. procedures to be applied: QA/QC procedures to be The consistency of metered net electricity generation will be cross-checked applied: with receipts from electricity sales (if available, since there will be sale receipts only for the power exported to the grid, not for the whole power generation of the plant) and the quantity of bagasse fired (check whether the electricity generation divided by the quantity of bagasse fired results in a reasonable efficiency that is comparable to previous years when data will be available).
+Determine he analysis of in detales.
+Determine he had for the letter of the Data will be archived in database.
+Data will be kept for the later of, two years after the end of the crediting period or the last issuance of CERs for the A project activity.
+Any comment:

-Data / Parameter: EF {grid,y}
+Data / Parameter: $EF{grid,v}$

 Data unit: tCO 2 /MWh

-Description: CO_2 emission factor for grid electricity during the year y.
+Description: CO_2 emission factor for grid electricity during the year y .

 Source of data to be used: Data obtained from the Brazilian DNA.

 www.mct.gov.br/index.php/content/view/303077.html#ancora

 Value of data applied for 0.3112

 the purpose of calculating

 expected emission

 reductions in section B.5

-Description of The CO 2 emission factor for the grid is calculated by the Brazilian DNA,

-measurement methods and using the "Tool to calculate the emission factor for an electricity system";
+Description of measurement methods and procedures to be applied: The CO 2 emission factor for the grid is calculated by the Brazilian DNA, using the "Tool to calculate the emission factor for an electricity system"; version 01.1.

-procedures to be applied: version 01.1.

-According to methodology, baseline emission factor (EF_y) is calculated as a

-combined margin (CM), consisting of the combination of operating margin

-(OM) and build margin (BM) factors.
+According to methodology, baseline emission factor (EF_y) is calculated as a combined margin (CM) , consisting of the combination of operating margin (OM) and build margin (BM) factors.

 The calculation of the operating margin emission factor(s) must be based on

 one of the following methods:

-Simple operating margin Simple adjusted operating margin Dispatch data analysis operating margin Average operating margin.
+Simple operating margin

+Simple adjusted operating margin

+Dispatch data analysis operating margin Average operating margin.
 Dispatch data analysis operating margin is the methodological choice chosen by the Brazilian DNA to calculate the operating margin and the build margin.
 The electricity baseline emission factor is determined ex-post and will be yearly updated for each verification.
 QA/QC procedures to be Since this is a public data calculated and given by the Brazilian DNA, no applied: QA/QC procedures will be applied.
 Any comment: